LLM in Global Antitrust Law & Economics: Online FAQ

 Q. I received a J.D. degree from a U.S. Law School.
 How does this impact my ability to enroll in the Global Antitrust Law & Economics LLM program?

 Because of American Bar Association accreditation rules, you will be required to compete 24 credit hours.
 You are invited to take “Introduction to United States Law” as a refresher if you choose to do so, but it is not required and is not part of the graduation requirements.

 Q. What level of economics do I need to understand to do well in this online LLM program?

 None.
-One of your classes, “Economic Foundations of Law,” will instruct you on all the important and critical issues to help you be successful in the LLM program.
+One of your classes, “Economics for Lawyers,” will instruct you on all the important and critical issues to help you be successful in the LLM program.

 Q. Do I have the opportunity to review material from earlier classes in a course to enrich my understanding of the material and provide me additional insights?

 Yes.
 You can review earlier classes, lectures and insights.
 This is one of the important benefits of online education.
 At Scalia Law, the goal of the LLM Program is to best prepare you for the future.